OpenEvalProject/evals/manuscripts/elife-94073/v1/manuscript.md

 **Figure 3.:** (A) T2A-QF2-3XP3-RFP in the repo gene crossed to a QUAS-GFP reporter.
 In third instar larva, the reporter is expressed in the expected glial cells, but also misexpressed in gut and anal pad (yellow asterisk).
 (B) T2A-QF2 in the repo gene with the 3XP3-RFP removed by Cre-Lox recombination, crossed to a QUAS-GFP reporter.
 Removal of 3XP3-RFP eliminated gut and anal pad misexpression and did not affect glial cell expression (white arrowheads).

-## T2A-QF2-T2A-LexA-GAD double driver lines
+### T2A-QF2-T2A-LexA-GAD double driver lines

 To make the T2A-LexA-GAD or T2A-QF2 knock-ins described above, each donor plasmid must be individually cloned and injected into embryos.
 We reasoned that by combining both drivers into a single construct, we could halve the number of injections, one of the most labor-intensive and expensive parts of the process.
 For this combined expression of LexA-GAD and QF2 transcription factors, we built two types of vectors: (1) a CRISPR donor version, pHDR-T2A-QF2-T2A-LexA-GAD-3xP3-RFP, which is used to insert the cassette into an endogenous locus of interest (Figure 4A), and (2) a phiC31-attB version, pMCS-T2A-QF2-T2A-LexA-GAD-WALIUM20, which is used to clone an enhancer fragment of interest and is then integrated into an attP site in the fly’s genome (Figure 4B).
 Note that the phiC31-attB-compatible constructs use mini-white, not 3XP3-RFP, as a marker gene.
 Using these vectors, we generated CRISPR knock-ins into the elav and hedgehog (hh) genes and enhancer lines for the decapentaplegic (dpp) and insulin-like peptide 2 (Ilp2) (Figure 4F) genes.
 The elav knock-in (Figure 4C) expressed both T2A-QF2 and T2A-LexA-GAD in the expected pattern in the larval nervous system.
 However, we did see some weak non-specific expression of T2A-LexA-GAD in the somatic muscles.
 The hh knock-in (Figure 4D) expressed both T2A-QF2 and T2A-LexA-GAD in the expected pattern in the posterior of the imaginal discs.
 However, we observed that T2A-QF2, but not T2A-LexA-GAD, was restricted from the wing pouch, similar to the individual nub knock-ins (Figure 4D and Figure 2LL–MM).
 As expected, the dpp enhancer (Figure 4E) directed expression of both T2A-QF2 and T2A-LexA-GAD along the anterior/posterior margin of the wing imaginal disc.
 Again, however, T2A-QF was much reduced in the wing pouch.
 Finally, the Ilp2 enhancer (Figure 4F) directed expression of both T2A-QF2 and T2A-LexA-GAD very specifically in the insulin-producing cells of the larval brain.
 Taken together, these results show that the double driver constructs can effectively drive expression of both activators simultaneously in the target tissue, with the caveat that T2A-QF2 does not express well in the wing pouch.

 ![Figure 4.](https://cdn.elifesciences.org/articles/94073/elife-94073-fig4-v1.jpg)

 **Figure 4.:** (A) CRISPR-based HDR strategy for integration of the T2A-QF2-T2A-LexA-GAD-3XP3 in the most 5’ coding exon common to all or most isoforms, resulting in expression of both activators under control of the endogenous gene regulatory region.
 The knock-in also produces a truncated endogenous protein and thus a strong loss-of-function allele.
 If desired, one of the two coding regions can then be excised with Flp, resulting in flies that express only QF2 or LexA-GAD.
 (B) Alternative strategy allows gene enhancers to be cloned upstream of of T2A-QF2-T2A-LexA-GAD.
 The vector backbone includes an attB site for phiC31 insertion into attP flies.
 (C–D) T2A-QF2-T2A-LexA-GAD knock-ins crossed to a QUAS-GFP+LexAop-mCherry double reporter line.
-(C) The elav knock-in drives both QUAS-GFP and LexAop-mCherry in the larval brain.
+(C) The elavT2A-QF2-T2A-LexA-GAD knock-in drives both QUAS-GFP and LexAop-mCherry in the larval brain.
 There is some leakiness of mCherry in the body wall muscle (arrowheads).
-(T2A-QF2-T2A-LexA-GADD) The hh knock-in drives both QUAS-GFP and LexAop-mCherry in the posterior of the wing imaginal disc.
+(D) The hhT2A-QF2-T2A-LexA-GAD knock-in drives both QUAS-GFP and LexAop-mCherry in the posterior of the wing imaginal disc.
 GFP expression is much less than mCherry in the wing pouch (asterisks).
-(T2A-QF2-T2A-LexA-GADE–F) Enhancer-T2A-QF2-T2A-LexA-GAD lines crossed to a QUAS-GFP+LexAop-mCherry double reporter line.
+(E–F) Enhancer-T2A-QF2-T2A-LexA-GAD lines crossed to a QUAS-GFP+LexAop-mCherry double reporter line.
 (E) The dpp-blk enhancer-T2A-QF2-T2A-LexA-GAD line drives both QUAS-GFP and LexAop-mCherry along the anterior/posterior boundary of the wing imaginal disc.
 GFP expression is much less than mCherry in the wing pouch (stars).
 (F) The Ilp2 enhancer-T2A-QF2-T2A-LexA-GAD line drives both QUAS-GFP and LexAop-mCherry in the insulin-producing cells of the larval brain (arrows).
 The fat body mCherry expression (yellow arrowhead) is from leakiness of the reporter stock and does not indicate LexA-GAD activity.

 Next, we attempted to derive single T2A-QF2 and T2A-LexA-GAD lines from T2A-QF2-T2A-LexA-GAD double drivers.
 The strategy is outlined in Figure 5A.
 FRT3 and FRT are mutually incompatible target sites for the Flp recombinase: FRT3 can recombine with another FRT3, and FRT with FRT, but FRT3 cannot recombine with FRT.
 When recombined in cis, these mutually incompatible FRT target sites randomly excise one of two inserts (see Bosch et al., 2015).
 Hence, Flp expression will result in the formation of either T2A-FRT3-LexA-GAD-FRT (caused by recombination between FRT3 sites) or T2A-FRT3-QF2-FRT (if recombination occurs between FRT sites).
 Both recombination products will be stable even in the presence of Flp because they now lack a pair of compatible FRT sites.
 This enables us to obtain the individual driver lines (QF2 and LexA-GAD) by crossing the double drivers to flies that express Flp in the germline upon heat shock.
 We tested this with the hh and dpp lines and observed robust generation of both T2A-QF2 and T2A-LexA-GAD from hs-Flp; T2A-QF2-T2A-LexA-GAD parents (Figure 5B).
 In the case of the hh line, 15 out of 36 heat-shocked parents gave rise to at least one T2A-LexA-GAD progeny, with a mean of 14% recombinant offspring per parent.
 20 out of 36 gave rise to at least one T2A-QF2 progeny, with a mean of 9% recombinant offspring per parent.
 In the case of the dpp line, 31 out of 32 heat-shocked parents gave rise to at least one T2A-LexA-GAD progeny, with a mean of 30% recombinant offspring per parent.
 17 out of 32 gave rise to at least one T2A-QF2 progeny, with a mean of 9% recombinant offspring per parent.
 We verified the recombinants by crossing to a stock containing both LexAop-mCherry and QUAS-GFP.
 Figure 5C–E shows the wing disc from the hh double driver (Figure 5C), a recombinant which only expresses T2A-QF2 (Figure 5D) and a recombinant which only expresses LexA-GAD (Figure 5E).
 Recombinants were also independently verified by PCR of the insertions (Figure 5F and G), where we observed the expected smaller band sizes in the derivative T2A-QF2 and T2A-LexA-GAD relative to the parental double driver.

 ![Figure 5.](https://cdn.elifesciences.org/articles/94073/elife-94073-fig5-v1.jpg)

 **Figure 5.:** (A) FLP/FRT recombination scheme.
 Flies containing both hs-FLP and a T2A-QF2-T2A-LexA-GAD knock-in are heat shocked during larval development to induce one of two mutually exclusive recombination events in their germline between either FRT or FRT3.
-(B) Heat shock of hsFLP; hh and hsFLP; T2A-QF2-T2A-LexA-GADdpp flies produces frequent recombinants, both T2A-QF2 and T2A-LexA-GAD.
+(B) Heat shock of hsFLP; hhT2A-QF2-T2A-LexA-GAD and hsFLP; dppT2A-QF2-T2A-LexA-GAD flies produces frequent recombinants, both T2A-QF2 and T2A-LexA-GAD.
 The bar graph shows the proportion of heat-shocked animals that produced at least one recombinant offspring.
 The dot plot shows the proportion of recombinant offspring per heat-shocked parent.
 Mean ± SD is indicated.
-(T2A-QF2-T2A-LexA-GADC–D) Validation of individual hh derivatives by immunofluorescence.
-All panels show third instar larval wing discs dissected from potential T2A-QF2 and hhT2A-LexA-GADhh recombinants crossed to a QUAS-GFP+LexAop-mCherry reporter line.
-(T2A-QF2-T2A-LexA-GADC) Wing disc from non-recombinant hh showing expression of both GFP and mCherry in the posterior of the wing disc.
-Note, this is the same image as shown in T2A-QF2-T2A-LexA-GADFigure 4D.
-(D) Wing disc from recombinant hh showing expression of GFP but not mCherry in the posterior of the wing disc.
-(T2A-QF2E) Wing disc from recombinant hh showing expression of mCherry but not GFP in the posterior of the wing disc.
-Validation of (T2A-LexA-GADF) hh derivatives and (T2A-QF2 and hhT2A-LexA-GADG) dpp derivatives by PCR from genomic DNA from individual flies.
-In all panels, for brevity, T2A-QF2-T2A-LexAop, T2A-QF2, and T2A-LexAop, are notated as Q+L, Q(-L), and L(-Q), respectively.T2A-QF2 and dppT2A-LexA-GADFigure 5—source data 1.Figure 5F and G.Figure 5—source data 2.Figure 5F and G.
+(C–D) Validation of individual hhT2A-QF2 and hhT2A-LexA-GAD derivatives by immunofluorescence.
+All panels show third instar larval wing discs dissected from potential hhT2A-QF2-T2A-LexA-GAD recombinants crossed to a QUAS-GFP+LexAop-mCherry reporter line.
+(C) Wing disc from non-recombinant hhT2A-QF2-T2A-LexA-GAD showing expression of both GFP and mCherry in the posterior of the wing disc.
+Note, this is the same image as shown in Figure 4D.
+(D) Wing disc from recombinant hhT2A-QF2 showing expression of GFP but not mCherry in the posterior of the wing disc.
+(E) Wing disc from recombinant hhT2A-LexA-GAD showing expression of mCherry but not GFP in the posterior of the wing disc.
+Validation of (F) hhT2A-QF2 and hhT2A-LexA-GAD derivatives and (G) dppT2A-QF2 and dppT2A-LexA-GAD derivatives by PCR from genomic DNA from individual flies.
+In all panels, for brevity, T2A-QF2-T2A-LexAop, T2A-QF2, and T2A-LexAop, are notated as Q+L, Q(-L), and L(-Q), respectively.

-## TRiP LexAop and QUAS shRNA vectors produce effective gene knockdown
+### TRiP LexAop and QUAS shRNA vectors produce effective gene knockdown

 The TRiP has previously generated a QUAS version of our standard shRNA expression vector, pQUAS-WALIUM20 (Perkins et al., 2015), containing the standard five copies of the QF-binding site (Potter et al., 2010).
 We also generated pLexAop-WALIUM20, containing 13 LexA DNA-binding sites, previously reported to give optimal expression with minimal leakiness (Pfeiffer et al., 2010; Figure 6A).
 We cloned shRNAs targeting forked (f) and ebony (e) genes into these vectors and assayed their phenotypes when crossed to ubiquitous LexA-GAD and QF2 drivers.
 The first driver tested was the T2A-LexA-GAD knock-in in the da gene (Figure 2A), generated in this study.
 This produced 100% penetrant forked bristle and ebony cuticle phenotypes in the adult thorax when crossed to f (Figure 6E) and e (Figure 6H) shRNA lines, respectively.
 For this experiment, white (w) shRNA was used as a negative control.
 We did not test the T2A-QF2 knock-in in the da gene, as we have already shown that the expression pattern was not ubiquitous (Figure 2G).
 Instead, to directly compare the two systems, we used previously described ubiquitous LexA-GAD and ubiquitous QF2 (Lai and Lee, 2006) under the control of αTub84B regulatory sequences.
 Both Tub-LexA-GAD and Tub-QF2 drivers generated knockdown phenotypes in the thorax when crossed to f and e shRNA lines.
 However, the Tub-LexA-GAD phenotypes were stronger than those of Tub-QF2 (Figure 6C–D, F–G, I–J).
 For example, Tub-LexA-GAD produced a fully penetrant f bristle phenotype (Figure 6F) while some wild-type bristles remained on the thoraces of Tub-QF2 f knockdown (Figure 6G).
 Neither Tub-LexA-GAD nor Tub-QF2 was able to achieve the strength of phenotype generated by the T2A-LexA-GAD da knock-in line (compare the darkness of the cuticle caused by e knockdown in Figure 6H–J).

 ![Figure 6.](https://cdn.elifesciences.org/articles/94073/elife-94073-fig6-v1.jpg)

 **Figure 6.:** (A) shRNAs for knockdown or genes for overexpression were cloned into pLexAop-WALIUM20 and pQUAS-WALIUM20, derived from the TRiP WALIUM20 vector.
-(B–J) Dorsal view of adult fly thoraces resulting from crosses of LexAop or QUAS shRNAs to da (generated in this study), T2A-LexA-GADTub-LexA-GAD (Bloomington Drosophila Stock Center [BDSC] 66686), or Tub-QF2 (BDSC 51958).
+(B–J) Dorsal view of adult fly thoraces resulting from crosses of LexAop or QUAS shRNAs to daT2A-LexA-GAD (generated in this study), Tub-LexA-GAD (Bloomington Drosophila Stock Center [BDSC] 66686), or Tub-QF2 (BDSC 51958).
 (B–C) white shRNA control produced no thoracic phenotypes in any of the crosses.
 (E–G) forked shRNA produced a forked bristles phenotype (white arrowheads).
 Note that some bristles retain a more elongated wild-type morphology with the Tub-QF2-driven forked knockdown (G, yellow asterisk).
 (H–J) ebony shRNA produced a darkened cuticle phenotype.
-The da driver produced the strongest phenotype (compare panel H to I and J).T2A-LexA-GAD
+The daT2A-LexA-GAD driver produced the strongest phenotype (compare panel H to I and J).

 ## Discussion